mqrieck/tetrahedron_test.cpp/README.md

 Test code for results in a couple papers concerned with the constraints on the angles of a tetrahedron.
 This is related to the Perspective Three-Point Problem.

-STUDY THIS MATERIAL CAREFULLY IF YOU ARE SERIOUS ABOUT THE P3P PrOBLEM. :)
+STUDY THIS MATERIAL CAREFULLY IF YOU ARE SERIOUS ABOUT THE P3P PROBLEM. :)

 Question: Given a fixed triangle in space, when you view its vertices from another point in space, what constraints exist among the angles (α, β and γ) between the rays from the viewing point to the vertices?